Close call with resident’s card, The Netherlands and on the road again

 The stained glass had incredibly rich colours

-The Cathedral had gorgeous mosaic floors
+The Cathedral had some gorgeous mosaic floors

 After visiting the Cathedral we were thinking of visiting the Museum Ludwig – apparently an excellent modern art museum – but we still had a couple of items to buy at a supermarket and a long hike back so we decided to give it a miss.